Nagkiril/SlimeBounce/README.md

 Right now I'm working on implementing Abilities.

 I also improved a lot since the start of this project (and keep getting better), so a full review is also in order.

+There are bugs to fix, some I have tracked, but none known are critical.